Farhan-Nazir/magicmirror/README.md

-# magicmirror
+# Magic Mrror
-Learning Project.
 Trying to create magic mirror for home use only.
+Coming soon